AdobeDocs/workfront.en/help/classic/manage-work/tasks/task-information/planned-hours.md

 </table>

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
-Planned Hours in the Details tab Finding the Planned Hours in the Details tabis identical for tasks, issues, and projects.
+Planned Hours in the Details tab Finding the Planned Hours in the Details  tab is identical for tasks, issues, and projects.

 To locate the Planned Hours value on the Details  tab  of a task:

 1. Go to a task for which you want to review the Planned Hours.
-1. Go to the Task Details tab.
+1. Go to the **Task Details** tab.

-1. Select the Overview subtab and notice the Planned Hours value.
+1. Select the **Overview** subtab and notice the Planned Hours value.
 This value represents the time it would take the user assigned to the task to complete it.

 ### Planned Hours when editing a task or issue